vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 2. Set up hosting for the plugins, and add it to the `dashboardPluginHosts` setting.

     This is a security measure.
-Only your GoodData domain admin can add hosts to the `dashboardPluginHosts` list.
-The goal of this setting is to allow your domain admin to control from where the plugins can be loaded.
+Only GoodData can add hosts to the `dashboardPluginHosts` list.
+    The goal of this setting is to allow to control from where the plugins can be loaded.
 This should be a trusted and controlled location where only privileged developers can upload plugin artifacts.
+    To update the list of trusted hosts, send a [support ticket](https://support.gooddata.com/hc/en-us/requests/new?ticket_form_id=582387).

-    **NOTE:** You can add multiple hosts separated by semicolon to the list.
+    **NOTE:** You can request multiple hosts to be added to the list.
+All hosts must run on the `https://` protocol.

     >**IMPORTANT!** Never put untrusted hosts into this list.
 Always put the hosts that are under your organization's control and appropriate review and governance.
 Otherwise, you run risk of malicious code leaking your data.